bvgaurav4/COVITEAM/to_do.md

 # To do
-- add password to users
+- add password to users done
-- remove the creates_groups table
+- remove the creates_groups table done
-- add SRN to groups
+- add SRN to groups done
-- add SRN to projects
+- add SRN to projects done
 - create tables, group_users_count and project_members_count and add triggers so that these counts are updated every time new user is added to the group/project
+- Add procedures done
-- Add procedures and functions
+- Add functions done
+- add logs